openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

 ********************************************************

-The content you see in the outline in Studio is displayed to learners in the **Courseware** page in the LMS.
+The content you see in the outline in Studio is displayed to learners in the **Course** page in the LMS.
 The following image shows how a learner sees your course content.

 .. image:: ../../../shared/images/Course_Outline_LMS.png